Create a pitch-ready portfolio with this 5-step process

 On the other hand, if you are building a best of portfolio for your website or for a stock agency or a potential client, you're probably gonna go with ordering your images with a visual flow.
 And with this approach, you're going to take into account things like subject matter, color palette and other aspects of style.
 That move of you were really seamlessly from one image to the next, providing what I call cohesive diversity.
 So it's gonna be a flow where it makes a lot of sense visually to move from one image to the next, and you still might choose maybe a softer, more calm image.
 And then you'll follow that up with something that might be more bold or interesting, to create that kind of emotional diversity of reaction and also in a way that shows the diversity of style.

 Step number five is to review and reorder.
 So once you've completed the ordering of your images that initial ordering and step for you're gonna do two things.
 One is you're going to get honest feedback.
-So, son, the portfolio as you've ordered it to at least two people who you trust to give you honest feedback and step number two is you're going to give your eyes and mind a break like a really solid break.
+So send the portfolio, as you've ordered it, to at least two people who you trust to give you honest feedback and step number two is you're going to give your eyes and mind a break like a really solid break.
 Wait at least three hours and honestly, I'd say 24 hours before you look at your portfolio again because you're gonna want to go back in with a fresh outlook and make really savvy decisions about swapping.
 The images are changing the order.
 You want to really give your mind in your eyes a breather.
 Fresh eyes are really important.

 And there you have it.
 A cumbersome and often emotionally difficult process is far easier when you can take it step by step.
 So let's review those steps again.